-2. Take your eyes off the problem, focus on other things God has done for you and given you.
+- Go to the Lord when you are weary, sad and discouraged.
+Jesus says ‘Come to Me, all you who labour and are heavy laden, and I will give you rest’ (Matthew 11:28).
+This is a call to everyone that is discouraged to come to Jesus.
+To come and lay their issues and problems at His feet.
+God won’t kick away your problem.
+He will pick it up, attend to it, and give you peace of mind so you are no longer disturbed and agitated.2.
+Take your eyes off the problem, focus on other things God has done for you and given you.
 When you focus on problems and on all the things you do not have, your heart sinks and you lose hope.
 When you focus on what God has done; His mercy and goodness to you, your spirit is lifted and you have hope.
 Lamentations 3:19-23, says something very instructive about discouragement.
 ‘Remembering my affliction and roaming, the wormwood and the gall.
 My soul still remembers and sinks within me.
 This I recall to my mind, therefore I have hope.
 Through the Lord’s mercies we are not consumed, because His compassions fail not.
 They are new every morning; great is your faithfulness.’
 The prophet says that when he remembers his affliction; the problem he is facing, the needs in his life, the painful times he has been through, his soul or heart sinks.
 His spirit is low; he is discouraged.
 But when he recalls to mind God’s mercy to him which has not allowed him to be consumed or swept away by any situation, he has hope.
 He is encouraged.
 Thinking of problems brings discouragement, thinking of how God has helped you and been good to you brings encouragement.

 3. Redirect your worry energy on someone else who is going through a difficult time and do something no matter how small to cheer the person up.
 You will receive strength and joy, you will discover that the greatest blessing is not to receive a blessing, but to actually be a blessing.
 In prison, Joseph had every reason to be discouraged.
 It’s bad enough for anyone’s spirit to be locked behind bars.
 It’s a totally different level of discouragement when you are even locked up for a crime you never committed.
 Though Joseph found himself in circumstances that could crush anyone’s heart and spirit, Joseph didn’t allow discouragement imprison his heart.
 Joseph still found the courage to be a blessing and help interpret the dreams of Pharaoh’s officials while facing an unpleasant and discouraging situation.
 The blessing and lifting that came from this would never have been his if he allowed discouragement hold him down and weigh him down (Genesis 39- 41).